 FabFilter is famous for their easy to use and highly visual GUIs in their plugins.
 And they’re only getting better with time.
 No matter how you want to use it, or how much saturation/distortion you need – it’s in here.

-There’s even a 30-day trial available if you want to try before you buy.
+There’s even a 30-day trial available if you want to hear it in your mixes before you buy.

 Best saturation plugin for aggressive sounds: Soundtoys Devil-Loc Deluxe 5